 Highly Qualified Instructors

-Most of the instructors of the Master of Accountancy (MAcc) programme are qualified accountants or lawyers, and hold doctoral degrees in accountancy or closely related disciplines.
+Most of the instructors of the Master of Accountancy (MAcc) programme are qualified accountants, and hold doctoral degrees in accountancy or closely related disciplines.
 In addition to their devotion to teaching, they regularly monitor students’ progress and provide one-to-one advise about course learning and career planning.

 Enhancing Careers with Soft Skills